hennesb/developer-cli/README.md

 # Developer Productivity Tool

-Daily tasks I need in a SpringBoot application.
+Daily tasks I need , available in one Spring Shell application.

 ## Features so far
 1. Create a JWT.